-- what is an array? (we'll be sticking with one-dimensional arrays...) - expect to have to read, write, and use arrays; you should be comfortable with array-related syntax and semantics, and with common "patterns" for using arrays. - what 3 pieces of information does the compiler need to know to declare an array? how do you declare an array in C++? - how can you initialize an array? (there is more than one way...) - what is an array index? what is the size of an array? if you know an array's size, what are the indices of that array? what is the type of an array? - how do you write an expression representing a single element in an array? how do you write an expression representing the entire array? - how do you pass an array as an argument? how do you declare an array as a parameter? - how can you do something to every element within an array? how can you use every element within an array? what particular statement is especially useful in doing such actions?
+- what is an array in C++? (be careful -- remember, it is more restricted that Python arrays/lists) - expect to have to read, write, and use arrays; you should be comfortable with array-related syntax and semantics, and with common "patterns" for using arrays. - what 3 pieces of information does the compiler need to know to declare an array? how do you declare an array in C++? - how can you initialize an array? (there is more than one way...) - what is an array index? what is the size of an array? if you know an array's size, what are the indices of that array? what is the type of an array? - how do you write an expression representing a single element in an array? how do you write an expression representing the entire array?

+- how do you pass an array as an argument? how do you declare an array as a parameter? - how can you do something to every element within an array? how can you use every element within an array? what particular statement is especially useful in doing such actions?